uoe-agents/Building-a-Complete-RL-System_Demonstration/README.md

 ## Contact
 This lecture was delivered by the TA team consisting of

-- Filippos Christianos
+- Samuel Garcin
-- Lukas Schäfer
+- Shangmin Guo

-For any questions, please post on [Piazza](https://piazza.com/class/ktli2bzl5nsus) or see us at your demonstration sessions.
+For any questions, please post on [Piazza](https://piazza.com/class/lcuftvg9i510b) or see us at your demonstration sessions.